 MIL 100 Development of the Defense Establishment (1) i, ii, iii.
-Examines the United States military defense system and the citizen-soldier concept; includes an overview of basic military skills.
+Examines the evolution of the United States military defense system and the citizen-soldier concept; includes the evolution of warfare and development of weapons.

 MIL 101 Military Mountaineering (1) i, ii, iii.
 Techniques for military mountaineering: rope bridging, ropes and rope management, types of rappels and their uses; presents practical exercises in rappelling to test skills learned.